Part-time undergraduate students

 - an eligible exception residency type such as a refugee, stateless person or humanitarian protection

-If you're not able to identify as a Northern Ireland student you may still be eligible for funding as an European Union student.See what finance is available
+If you're not able to identify as a Northern Ireland student you may still be eligible for funding as a European Union student.See what finance is available

 European Union student (Including ROI)

 EU students are from the European Union, including the Republic of Ireland (ROI), European Economic Area (EEA) or Switzerland and all of the following:

 - not able to identify as a Northern Ireland student

 - lived in the EU including the Republic of Ireland, EEA or Switzerland for at least 3 years before the start date of your course

-- will live in Northern Ireland on or before the first day of the first term of your course.
+- will live in Northern Ireland on or before the first day of the first academic year of your course.

 If you're not able to identify as either a Northern Ireland student or European Union student you may not be eligible for funding from Student Finance NI.
 Your university or college may be able to tell you about possible alternative sources of funding.See what finance is available